 All mainstream schools must appoint a designated teacher; the Special Educational Needs Co-ordinator, who is responsible for the day-to-day operation of the school's SEND policy.
 He or she will co-ordinate provision for pupils with SEND and liaise with parents, staff and external agencies.
-SEND at Ham Dingle School is led by the SENCO Mrs Feane who, along with the other members of the Inclusion Team, works with pupils, staff, parents and outside agencies.
+SEND at Ham Dingle School is led by the SENCO Mrs Feane who works with pupils, staff, parents and outside agencies.